urfave/cli/README.md

 #### Enabling

-To enable autocompletion for the current shell session, a bash script, `autocomplete/bash_autocomplete` is included in this repo.
+To enable auto-completion for the current shell session, a bash script, `autocomplete/bash_autocomplete` is included in this repo.

 To use `autocomplete/bash_autocomplete`, set an environment variable named `PROG` to